Land dispute: Rival groups set community on fire in Lagos

 By Olasunkanmi Akoni

-Confirming the incident, Acting Head, Lagos State Fire Service, Mrs. Margret Adeseye, said though, the fire had been finally put out but normalcy was yet to return to the area.
+Confirming the incident, Acting Head, Lagos State Fire Service, Mrs. Margret Adeseye, said though, the fire had been finally put out, normalcy was yet to return to the area.

 ALSO READ: Nursing mother, nine others killed in Benue clashes